The Best DIY Leather Repair Kits

 Know Your Leather Type

-Both the Deluxe Leather Repair Kit and the Leather/Vinyl Recoloring kit have the common components for repairing pigmented leathers.
+Both the Deluxe Leather Repair Kit and the Leather and Vinyl Recoloring kit have the common components for repairing pigmented leathers.
 Pigmented leathers have a distinctive paint-like coating.
 This type of leather is used on nearly all auto and most furniture applications.
 A droplet of water will bead on pigmented leather and not be absorbed.

 Contrast this with aniline leather, found on high end furniture and a few expensive auto models, which has a true stain finish and no protective coating.
 A droplet of water will readily absorb into an aniline finish.